fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 - expanding the height of resource rows in timeline view with [expandRows](expandRows) ([#4897](https://github.com/fullcalendar/fullcalendar/issues/4897))
 - pre-built bundles that require minimal configuration and no build system ([see below](#pre-built-bundles))
 - the React and Vue connectors accept custom rendering functions/templates
+- awesome Typescript definitions.
+FullCalendar's internals rely on them, so they won't fall out of date like before
+- console warnings when providing unknown options/props/listeners

 **Things that are NOT YET IMPLEMENTED but will be soon**:

-- rewrite the event-positioning strategy for timegrid (will solve [these issues](https://github.com/fullcalendar/fullcalendar/issues?q=is%3Aopen+is%3Aissue+label%3A%22Event+Rendering%22+label%3A%22TimeGrid+View%22+label%3AConfirmed))
+- printer-friendly rendering is broken. will be fixed, including for timeline view, which is a major new feature ([#4813](https://github.com/fullcalendar/fullcalendar/issues/4813))
 - a system for overriding FullCalendar's CSS variables
-- printer-friendly rendering is broken. will be fixed, including for timeline view, which is a major new feature ([#4813](https://github.com/fullcalendar/fullcalendar/issues/4813))
-- TypeScript definitions for new options are in a state of disarray.
-Until they are fixed, the options definitions have been relaxed to accept almost any input.
-- a pure-React distro without leveraging Preact (potentially)

 <br />